MasonFairchild24/Lab3Lab4/README.md

 Therefore, im just going to give an example of an issue I had.

 Runtime is taking forever gathering the data due to the mass amount of monsters in the API (roughly 300).
+Fix: Instead of using all 300 monsters, I created a sample with 40 monsters randomly selected via the Sample_monsters function in api_stuff.py